Brent Musburger: College football

 Musburger's college football duties for ESPN and ABC included calling seven BCS National Championship games (2000, 2004, 2010, 2011, 2012, 2013, and 2014).

-Beginning in 2006, Musburger called ABC Sports' college football prime time series, along with analysts Bob Davie and Kirk Herbstreit.
+Beginning in 2006, Musburger called play-by-play for ABC's Saturday Night Football, along with analysts Bob Davie and Kirk Herbstreit.
 Musburger called the 2007 Rose Bowl, taking over for the retired Keith Jackson.
 He also called games on ESPN during his time at ABC.

 During the 2013 BCS National Championship Game between Alabama and Notre Dame, a camera turned to Katherine Webb, who was in the stands cheering for her boyfriend, Alabama quarterback, A. J. McCarron.
 Musburger remarked, "I'm telling you, you quarterbacks get all the good-looking women.
 What a beautiful woman.
 Wow!" and continued commenting in a similar fashion.
 The next day, ESPN apologized for his comments, saying they "went too far".
 The controversy died down quickly afterwards, largely due to Webb stating that she was not bothered at all by Musburger's comments.
 As the Raiders' new radio broadcaster in 2018, Musburger jokingly revisited the incident with a Twitter post welcoming the now-married McCarrons to Oakland after the Raiders acquired AJ from the Buffalo Bills.

 Musburger's involvement with Saturday Night Football concluded when he and Jesse Palmer were named ESPN's lead game commentators for college football coverage on the SEC Network in 2014.
 Musburger nevertheless called some games on ESPN and ABC after that time.